Tell us your story. Who are you and what do you do?

 No two days look the same on the boat, which is one of the things we like so much about this lifestyle!
 You can have a vague plan formed, but then all sorts of unexpected things could happen (good and bad) and life can take its own course (which also has its challenges if you struggle to go with the flow!).

-But whilst we were working most of this year, Lars would have full days of working online from the boat which leaves much less time for exploring and being on the move (especially as you’re seeking 4G!) so we’d end up travelling much more slowly.
-Also Alex can’t really teach classes as easily whilst on the move.
+But whilst we were working most of this year, Lars would have full days of working online from the boat which leaves much less time for exploring and being on the move (especially as you’re seeking 4G!) so we’d end up traveling much more slowly.
+Also, Alex can’t really teach classes as easily whilst on the move.